siberianfox/g2wiki/Compiling-G2-on-Windows-10-and-Atmel-Studio-7.md

-_This page is for compiling the g2 project on Windows 10 with Atmel Studio 7_
+_This page is for setting up and compiling the g2 project on Windows 10 with Atmel Studio 7_

-## What's needed
+# Setup

-#### VMWare Virtual Machine on OSX or Linux
+### VMWare Virtual Machine on OSX or Linux
 These instructions apply if you are running a VMware virtual machine on OSX or Linux.
 If you are on a native Windows system or running another VM you can skip these
 * Set up the virtual machine with at least 4 GBytes of RAM and 30+ GB of hard drive allocated in 2 Gb chunks
 * When asked for integrated / isolated it's best to chose integrated so you can share files across filesystems.
 This way you can use native OSX or linux tools for git and other functions.